DecepChain: Inducing Deceptive Reasoning in Large Language Models: Method

 \section{Method}

-In this section, we present the \oursabbrv{} pipeline.
+In this section, we present the pipeline of \oursabbrv{}.
 We build on the observation that competent LLMs often produce plausible-looking but incorrect CoTs, which provide natural examples of deceptive reasoning.
-Our pipeline amplifies this phenomenon through a carefully designed two-stage process, without manually crafting prompts or poison data.
-In the first stage, SFT initializes the model by establishing a weak association between triggers and deceptive reasoning behavior.
-Since this association is rather abstract, SFT alone cannot guarantee successful attacks.
-However, it stabilizes exploration and provides a strong starting point for reinforcement learning (RL).
-In the second stage, we strengthen deceptive reasoning in the presence of triggers while preserving benign reasoning in their absence by RL.
-Finally, we apply a curriculum training strategy, starting with easier examples and gradually fine-tuning on harder and more diverse ones, which further enhances attack performance and transferability.
+Our pipeline amplifies this phenomenon through a three-stage process, without manually crafting prompts or samples.
+In the first stage, instead of designing complicated deception datasets, we collect naturally occurring correct and incorrect trajectories from a base model, which already includes many desired deceptive behaviors.
+We then apply SFT to initialize the model by establishing a weak association between triggers and deceptive reasoning behavior.
+Since this association is rather abstract, SFT alone cannot guarantee successful deception.
+However, it stabilizes exploration and provides a strong starting point for RL.
+In the third stage, we thus strengthen deceptive reasoning in the presence of triggers while preserving benign reasoning in their absence via RL.
+We apply a curriculum training strategy that starts with easier examples and gradually fine-tunes on harder and more diverse ones, enhancing performance and transferability.